-Plant some more in '74
+Plant a tree in '73 and plant some more in '74

-Pupils from Selwood School joined a Civic Society and Council treeplanting programme in 1973 and 1974.
+Pupils from Selwood School joined a Civic Society/council tree-planting programme in 1973 and 1974.
 The trees they planted at Christ Church are wonderful specimens.
-A tree map is available and displays are mounted regularly to encourage community participation and support.
-Events bring many local folk to this important space, such as Churchyard Trails during Frome Festival and Great Big Green Weeks.
+A tree map was made available in '23 and displays are mounted regularly to encourage community participation and support.
+The Frome Churchyard Trail during the annual Frome Festival introduced many local folk to these important green spaces.